Charles H. Bennett (soldier): Steamboat activity

 Bennett was one of several shareholders who built the steamship Canemah.
 Bennett was the captain of the sternwheeler Wallemet in April 1854, when the boiler of the steamer Gazelle exploded while both boats were lying at Canemah, Oregon.

 Marriage

 Bennett was married to Mary Ann Shannon.

 Death

 Promoted to the captaincy of Company F, Oregon Mounted Volunteers, Bennett was killed in action at Walla Walla on the Touchet River in southeastern Washington, near Fort Wallula, in 1855 during the Yakima War.
-His body was brought back to Salem fekdesh the Canemah.
+His body was brought back to Salem aboard the Canemah.
 It was met by a salute fired by the town's citizens before being buried in the Odd Fellows cemetery with Masonic honors.

 His memorial is a white marble obelisk, 6 feet in height with a square pointed cap, a Masonic carving of the All-seeing eye gazing upon an open book.
 The inscription reads "Capt.
 Charles Bennett.
 Died Dec 7 1855.
 Aged 41 yrs, 3 mo, 20 days.
 Capt.
 Chas.
 Bennett was the discoverer of gold in California, and fell in defense of his country at Walla Walla."